Billy Nordström

-Billy Nordström (born 18 September 1995) is a Swedish footballer who plays for Utsikten as a defender.
+Billy Nordström (born 18 September 1995) is a Swedish footballer who plays for Västra Frölunda IF as a defender.

 Personal life

 Billy grew up in Gothenburg suburb Angered with six older siblings.
 He's been supporting IFK Göteborg his entire life.

 On 16 December 2018, Billy joined IF Brommapojkarna.
 One year later, he signed a one-year contract with Östers IF.